Walking on Spheres and Talking to Neighbors: Variance Reduction for Laplace's Equation: Discussion and conclusions

-Just as we could construct better caches, it is also possible to improve the bounds in \cref{sec:var_reduce}.
+Just as we could construct better caches, it is also possible to improve the bounds in \Cref{sec:var_reduce}.
 For example, tighter bounds could potentially be derived from assumptions on the regularity of $f$.
-Popoviciu's inequality is rather blunt in this setting and although it is possible to construct problems where these bounds are tight, they are quite loose for most problems in practice.
+Popoviciu's inequality is rather blunt in this setting, and although it is possible to construct problems where these bounds are tight, they are quite loose for most problems in practice.
 Even with the existing bounds, our information passing scheme could be extended to other quantities of interest such as gradients, Hessians, or the solutions of other classes of partial differential equations.

-The novel methods and bounds we describe improve the asymptotic runtime of Walk on Spheres with caching and allow for the arbitrary choice of cache points.
-This produces better estimates of solutions to Laplace's equations without the use of a mesh and opens the door to using these methods in more complicated geometries with fewer computational resources.
+The reweighting detailed here is viable for more general PDEs, although the bounds would need to be revised.